oppasource/Wiki-Search-Engine/README.md

 1. First run indexer.py with following arguments.
 			First argument:- /path/to/xml/dump
 			Second argument:- /path/to/folder/of/indexed_blocks/
-	It will create max 150mb of each index blocks with file name format "<block number> <first word of index> <last word of index>.txt"
+	It will create index blocks of a particular maximum size with file name format "<block number> <first word of index> <last word of index>.txt"

 	example usage:- python3 indexer.py /path/to/xml/dump /path/to/folder/of/indexed_blocks/